 Step 2: Upload the Pack to Your Server

-Next, we need to upload your extracted behavior pack folder to your server's file manager.
+Next, we need to upload your extracted pack folder to your server's file manager.

 - Log into your MintServers panel and click the Stop button.